Ontario Highway 105: Route description

 Highway 105 is a 173.5 km route which connects Highway 17 between Kenora and Dryden with the Red Lake mining area.
 Gold was discovered by brothers Lorne and Ray Howey under an overturned tree in 1925, setting off a gold rush that would see several new towns built in the remote northern region.
 The highway provides the only road connection with the rest of the province.
 The vast majority of land surrounding the route is precambrian Canadian Shield, with bedrock outcroppings, small lakes, muskeg, and boreal forest dominating the landscape.

 Due to the long distance between services, which are unavailable outside of Red Lake, Ear Falls and Perrault Falls, travellers should be prepared before setting out along the highway.

 The route begins at a junction with Highway 17 on the west side of Vermilion Bay, approximately 100 km east of Kenora and 40 km west of Dryden, travelling north.
 It progresses through a large region of uninhabited lakes, swamplands, forests and rocks for 103 km to Ear Falls, with Red Lake Road and Perrault Falls being the only communities between the two.

 The hamlet of Red Lake Road, located 13 km north of Highway 17, features a railway flag stop along the Canadian National transcontinental railway, as well as an intersection with Highway 609 westward to Quibell.

 Perrault Falls, located 65 km north of Highway 17, features the namesake waterfall between Perrault and Wabaskang Lakes.
 A restaurant, store and gas station can be found at the Perrault Falls Adventure area near the highway.

 North of Perrault Falls, Highway 105 travels parallel to a power transmission corridor for most of the remainder of the route.

 Approaching Ear Falls, the route intersects Highway 804, which branches west to the Manitou Falls hydroelectric dam.
 Within Ear Falls, it crosses adjacent to the 29.3 megawatt Obishikokaang Waasiganikewigamig Generating Station at the outlet of Lac Seul into the English River.

-Immediately to the north, Highway 657 branches east to the former Hudson Bay Company fur trading outpost at Goldpines, now home to several fishing and camping lodges.
+Immediately to the north, Highway 657 branches east to the former Hudson's Bay Company fur trading outpost at Goldpines, now home to several fishing and camping lodges.

 Approximately 20 km north of Ear Falls, Highway 105 passes east of Pakwash Provincial Park and through the community of Snake River.
 As the route approaches Red Lake from the east, it encounters Highway 125, which branches north to Balmerton and Cochenour, as well as the Red Lake Airport (CYRL), once the busiest airport in the world.

 After swerving through Red Lake, the highway ends at Howey Street, which continues west as Highway 618 to several mines and the community of Madsen.